-- We use appropriate language at all times. - We do not bully, tease, or exclude other children. - We never boo or whistle in the school, lunchroom, or gym. - We are willing to help each other and ask others to join us. - We can use Rock, Paper, Scissors to solve problems. - We report serious situations, no tattling. - We are kind, friendly and courteous. - We share, take turns, and play fairly. - We stand up for students who are being bullied or picked on.
+- We use appropriate language at all times. - We do not bully, tease, or exclude other children. - We never boo or whistle in the school, lunchroom, or gym.

-5. We are expected to move safely and quietly through the school.
+- We are willing to help each other and ask others to join us.

+- We can use Rock, Paper, Scissors to solve problems.

+- We report serious situations, no tattling.

+- We are kind, friendly and courteous.

+- We do not brag or boast towards others.

+- We share, take turns, and play fairly.

+- We stand up for students who are being bullied or picked on.

+5. We practice the virtues of Temperance, Self-control, and Responsibility.
 This mean...